deepakchaudharigit/next-app/README.md

 # NPCL Dashboard

-A comprehensive Power Management Dashboard for NPCL (Noida Power Company Limited) built with Next.js 14, TypeScript, Prisma, and PostgreSQL.
+A comprehensive Power Management Dashboard for NPCL built with Next.js 14, TypeScript, Prisma, and PostgreSQL.

 ## Features